damnsemicolon/readme-generator-nodejs/assets/sample README.md

 You'll need the below installed in order for the README Generator to work:

-Chrome Browser,Visual Code Studio,Node.js,Git,Gitlab
+Chrome Browser,Visual Code Studio,Node.js

 ## Usage

-Download the repository to your local machine and open file in terminal
+Install inquirer at version 8.0.0 in the repository directory with 'npm i inquirer @^8.0.0' in the terminal

 ## Credits

-Myself
+Myself.

 ## License